 Q. I have flying-foxes (fruit bats) in my garden.
 What should I do?

 These amazing animals are close to primates in intelligence and are a threatened species here in Victoria.
 They are essential to our eco-system and over 20 species of trees depend upon them for survival.
 If there are fruit bats feeding from trees in or near your garden, they are attracted to the temporary food source while the trees are fruiting or flowering and are not likely to be around for more than a few weeks.
 Netting thrown loosely over trees often causes fatal injuries when fruit bats become entangled and struggle desperately to escape.
-Wildlife-friendly alternatives are available; click here for a brochure on wildlife friendly netting options.
+Wildlife-friendly alternatives are available.
+Click here for our fact sheet on grey-headed flying-foxes.

 IMPORTANT: Please DO NOT handle a sick or injured flying fox.
-Call the Emergency Phone Service on 13 000 94535 for assistance and wait for a trained rescuer to arrive.
+Call the Emergency Response Service on 13 000 94535 for assistance and wait for a trained rescuer to arrive.